Quick answer

 In this article, I have covered as thoroughly as possible all aspects and options of searching a web page for words, as well as searching an entire website.
 If you find it useful, you can easily share it on social media using the buttons to the right so others can benefit from it too.

-If you have any questions or notes, do not hesitate to contact me on LinkedIn or leave a comment in the section below!
+If you have any questions or notes, do not hesitate to post a comment in the section below!